Want to follow along with this writing? Sign up Today, it's free and easy

 From the bed of Morgan K. Allen

-about 2 years ago Amelia Markey said:
+over 2 years ago Amelia Markey said:

 I was impressed the first time I read this, but...it definitely made for a bit of a jumpy read.
 Things just seemed to be a little too disconnected.
 First we have the character wake up, realize she can't move, and start on-and-off sleeping; then there's a two-day gap.
 We find out she's in the hospital, but there's no indication of whether or not she knows what happened in between.